Genivia/ugrep/README.md

     ugrep FIXME myfile.cpp | ugrep urgent | ugrep -v Scotty

-Same, but using `--bool` for Boolean queries:
+Same, but using `-%` for Boolean queries:

-    ug --bool 'FIXME urgent -Scotty' myfile.cpp
+    ug -% 'FIXME urgent -Scotty' myfile.cpp

 To search for decimals using pattern `\d+` that do not start with `0` using negative pattern `0\d+` and excluding `555`: